Sommer Ray Stuns In Red Bikini, Wishes Mom A Happy Birthday

 American model Sommer Ray captured plenty of hearts on social media after she shared a heartfelt, yet sizzling post with fans for her mother’s birthday on Friday, August 21.
-The beauty took to her Instagram account to post the new content for her 25.3 million followers, and it caught the attention of thousands in seconds.
+The beauty took to her Instagram account to post the new content for her 25.3 million followers, and it caught the attention of thousands.

-The 23-year-old, who is best known for her fitness regimen, radiated as she photographed at the beach for the series, which consisted of seven images.
-Sommer took center stage, along with her mother, as the pair stood directly in front of the camera.
-The two alternated between a number of sexy poses that displayed them from many angles.
-Sommer especially emitted a very sultry vibe as she pouted, propped her booty out, and directed her gaze straight toward the camera’s lens in nearly all of the images.
+The 23-year-old, who is best known for her fitness regimen, radiated in the photo series, which consisted of seven images that were taken at the beach.
+Sommer was snapped with her mother as the pair stood directly in front of the camera.
+The two moved through a number of sexy poses that displayed their figures from several angles.
+Sommer emitted a sultry vibe as she pouted, popped her booty out, and gazed straight at the camera’s lens in nearly all of the images.

-Sommer’s long blond and brunette hair cascaded down her back and over her shoulders in natural-looking curls.
-Her mother’s raven locks looked to be styled straight.
+Sommer’s long, blond and brunette hair cascaded down her back and over her shoulders in natural-looking curls.
+Her mother’s raven locks appeared to be styled straight.

-Still, it was the duo’s killer curves that clearly stood out most in the slideshow, as they showcased their bodies in skimpy bathing suits.
+The duo’s killer curves stood out as they showcased their bodies in skimpy bathing suits.

-Sommer rocked a red bikini top that featured white detailing and two thin straps that went over her shoulders and criss-crossed down her back.
+Sommer rocked a red bikini top that featured white detailing.
+Two thin straps stretched over her shoulders and crisscrossed down her back.
 The garment did not leave much to the imagination as its tiny triangular cups exposed a great deal of cleavage.

-She paired the top with matching bottoms that also did not offer much coverage.
-The briefs were designed with a skimpy, high-rise cut that flaunted her curvy hips and pert backside.
+She paired the top with matching bottoms that also offered little coverage.
+The briefs had a skimpy, high-rise cut that flaunted her curvy hips and pert backside.
 The number also featured high-waisted side-straps that drew eyes to her chiseled midriff.

-Meanwhile, Sommer’s mom opted for a one-piece that also showcased her curvy figure.
+Sommer’s mom opted for a one-piece that showcased her curvy figure.

-In the caption, Sommer wished her mother a happy birthday.
-She also called her the “most amazing momma, best friend, and workout buddy.”
+In the caption, Sommer wished her mother a happy birthday and noted that her mother isn’t just a wonderful mom, but also a beloved companion and fitness sidekick.

 The slideshow was met with a large amount of support from fans, amassing more than 215,000 likes within 30 minutes of going live.
-More than 500 followers also took to the comments section to shower Sommer and her mom with compliments on their figure, beauty, and swimsuits.
+More than 500 followers also took to the comments section to shower Sommer and her mom with compliments on their beauty, figures, and swimsuits.

-“I hope I look this good at 56,” one user wrote about Sommer’s mother.
+“I hope I look this good at 56,” one user wrote of Sommer’s mother.

 “Good genes,” added a second fan.